rharbird/ucl-microbit-robotics-readthedocs/source/forwardAndBack.rst

 Step 2:
 ^^^^^^
-Now add a pause of 20 milliseconds at the end of the loop to give the motor a chance to move in time with the instructions it receives from the micro:bit.
+Now add a pause of 20 milliseconds at the end of the ``forever`` loop to give the motor a chance to move.

 .. image:: pictures/pause.png